MFlowCode/MFC/docs/documentation/case.md

 - `polytropic` activates polytropic gas compression in the bubble.
 When `polytropic` is set `False`, the gas compression is modeled as non-polytropic due to heat and mass transfer across the bubble wall with constant heat and mass transfer coefficients based on ([Preston et al., 2007](references.md#Preston07)).

+- `polydisperse` activates polydispersity in the bubble model by means of a probability density function (PDF) of the equiliibrium bubble radius.

 - `thermal` specifies a model for heat transfer across the bubble interface by an integer from 1 through 3.
 `thermal` $=$ 1, 2, and 3 correspond to no heat transfer (adiabatic gas compression), isothermal heat transfer, and heat transfer with a constant heat transfer coefficient based on [Preston et al., 2007](references.md#Preston07), respectively.